 Ease of Lending Process

-Can you apply and upload any required documentation, or do you have to visit a physical branch to get the application process started?
-Is it streamlined, and will you be granted access to an online portal that lets you monitor the progress of your loan application, so you’ll know where you’re at in the lending process?
+Can you apply and upload any required documentation, or must you visit a physical branch to get the application process started?
+Is it streamlined, and will you be granted access to an online portal that lets you monitor the progress of your loan application so you’ll know where you’re at in the lending process?

 Fees and Costs